Semi-Blind Joint Channel and Symbol Estimation for Beyond Diagonal Reconfigurable Surfaces: SYSTEM MODEL

 where $\ma{H}^{(q)} \in \bb{C}^{M_R \times \overline{N}}$ and $\ma{G}^{(q)} \in \bb{C}^{\overline{N} \times M_T}$ represent the \ac{RIS}-BS and UT-\ac{RIS} channels, respectively, while $\ma{S}^{(q)} \in \bb{C}^{\overline{N} \times \overline{N}}$ denotes the (non-diagonal) scattering matrix associated with the $q$-th group.
 Additionally, $\ma{x}_{t} \in \bb{C}^{M_T \times 1}$ represents the data symbol vector, while $\ma{z}_{t}^{(q)}$ corresponds to the additive white Gaussian noise (AWGN) term.

-The transmission protocol is illustrated in Figure \ref{fig: Time vary protocol}.
-We consider a structured block transmission scheme, where the semi-blind \ac{CE} period consists of $I$ frames, where each frame contains $K$ data blocks of $T$ symbol slots each, such that $T_c = KTI$.
-For each frame, the scattering matrix is assumed to change from block to block, while remaining unchanged during a block, i.e, the set of scattering matrices is repeated during all frames.
-We assume that the data symbols are encoded in each block using a Khatri-Rao coding scheme \cite{Gil_Asilomar}.
-Moreover, to deal with some level of user mobility, the \ac{UT}-\ac{RIS} channel linking the user to the RIS is assumed to vary from frame to frame.
-In contrast, the RIS-BS channel remains unchanged during the whole transmission time.
-This assumption is reasonable since the \ac{BS} and \ac{RIS} are usually deployed at fixed positions, while the UT is a mobile node.
-Under these assumptions, the signal received during the $t$-th symbol slot of the $k$-th block and $i$-th frame can be expressed as
+Considering the transmission protocol illustrated in Figure \ref{fig: Time vary protocol}, we consider a structured block transmission scheme, where the semi-blind \ac{CE} period consists of $I$ frames, where each frame contains $K$ data blocks of $T$ symbol slots each, such that $T_c = KTI$.
+For each frame, the scattering matrix is assumed to change from block to block, while remaining unchanged during a block \cite{Sokal_Asilomar_2024}.
+We assume that the data symbols in each block are encoded using a Khatri-Rao coding scheme\footnote{The Khatri-Rao coding used here induces the structured tensor model exploited by the proposed receivers.
+This structure enables decoupled estimation of the involved channels, i.e., the separate recovery of the BD-RIS-BS and UT-BD-RIS channel matrices, rather than estimating only a composite cascaded channel.} \cite{Gil_Asilomar}.
+Moreover, to account for some user mobility, the \ac{UT}-\ac{RIS} channel linking the user to the RIS is assumed to vary from frame to frame.
+In contrast, the RIS-BS channel remains constant throughout the transmission interval.
+This assumption is reasonable because the \ac{BS} and \ac{RIS} are typically deployed at fixed locations, whereas the UT is a mobile node.\footnote{ In high-mobility conditions where the UT--BD-RIS channel varies very quickly (for instance, at each symbol interval), the specific tensor model introduced in this paper becomes restrictive.
+In such situations, the tensor-based framework can still be employed, but it must be adapted to use alternative tensor modeling methods that more effectively track rapid channel fluctuations \cite{Kenneth_WCL}.} Under these assumptions, the signal received during the $t$-th symbol slot of the $k$-th block and $i$-th frame can be expressed as

-where $\ma{w}_k$ is the coding vector at the $k$-th block.
-Collecting the received signals during $T$ time slots at a given frame $i$ and block $k$, we get
+where $\ma{w}_k$ is the coding vector in the $k$-th block.
+Collecting the signals received during the $T$ time intervals in a given frame $i$ and block $k$, we get the following.